StrideMobi/channel_documents/README.md

 ## Country and City Codes
 Country and city codes follow the same standards as OpenRTB, adopting UNECE standards.
 You can查询 them on the [UNECE website](https://unece.org/trade/cefact/unlocode-code-list-country-and-territory).
+Country and city codes are based on UNECE standard.

-Country codes are 2 uppercase letters, such as US, CN, etc.
+* Country codes are 2 uppercase letters, such as US, CN, etc.
-City codes are taken from the NameWoDiacritics field and converted to lowercase.
+* City codes are taken from the NameWoDiacritics field and must be **converted to lowercase**.
 If your traffic comes from OpenRTB, simply convert device.geo.city to lowercase.

 Below is a reference:
 | Country Code | Country Name | City List |